How do you transition from beginner to intermediate yoga?

 • Forearm stand prep: Builds shoulder strength and teaches inversion basics through wall-supported practice before attempting full forearm stand

-How do you avoid injury when advancing your yoga practice?
+How do you avoid injury when advancing your yoga practice from beginner to intermediate?

 • Proper warm-up routine: Always begin with gentle movements like sun salutations and basic stretches to prepare muscles and joints for deeper work